PavelSimon/1st_app/README.md

 A Model Context Protocol (MCP) server built with FastMCP 2.0, providing simple utility tools for AI assistants.

-Importanr notice: UV and pydantic is not working on python 3.14.
-Need to downgrade to 3.13
+**Important notice: UV and pydantic is not working on python 3.14.
+Need to downgrade to 3.13**

 ## Features